Sci-Fi Films of the ’60s

-All this was alltogether too slow I guess, so at this point, the film takes a strong turn for "hey, how about this!".
+All this was altogether too slow I guess, so at this point, the movie takes a strong turn for “hey, how about this!”.

 And it continues to its dizzy end.
 Something like this:

-Just to give the crew something to do on the way back home, the moon-men get mad at the earth and shoot a freeze-ray at it.
-The googoo-gorgeous captain is at wit's end (unconventionally for this kind of story) but the scientists convince him there's a way: to save the earth—all they need to do is fashion an atom bomb and pilot it into a volcano!
-And why not... there's a Nazi conspirator among them who wants to use the bomb for other purposes.
+Just to give the crew something to do on the way back home, the Moon-men get mad at the Earth and shoot a freeze-ray at it.
+The googoo-gorgeous captain is at wit’s end (unconventionally for this kind of story) but the scientists convince him there’s a way: to save the Earth—all they need to do is fashion an atom bomb and pilot it into a volcano!
+And why not… there’s a Nazi conspirator among them who wants to use the bomb for other purposes.
 I mean, why the hell not?
-So the Israeli and the son of the Nazi snuff it dramatically while dropping the bomb, forgivness coming in the nick of time.
-The desparate measure at first seems to work, but then the ship is caught in the freeze ray -- depicted as the rocket with snow sprinkled on the top of it—in space.
+So the Israeli and the son of the Nazi snuff it dramatically while dropping the bomb, forgiveness coming in the nick of time.
+The desperate measure at first seems to work, but then the ship is caught in the freeze ray — depicted as the rocket with snow sprinkled on the top of it—in space.

 So any plot it had falls all apart.
 I think 12 was way too many characters to make up dialog and stories for.

-This film shows a transition in thinking though—the moon scenes are straight from pre-60s science fiction (and some of the more elaborate ones, at that), but the international crew, and women being taken somewhat seriously, is ahead of its time.
+This movie shows a transition in thinking though—the Moon scenes are straight from pre-60s science fiction (and some of the more elaborate ones, at that), but the international crew, and women being taken somewhat seriously, is ahead of its time.